NewcastleRSE-Training/intro-to-python/question_sheets/flood_stations_questions.md

 b.
 What is the largest number in the 'limit' column?

 ### 3. Grouping and aggregating
 a.
-Print to the screen the mean limits grouped by catchment.
+Print to the screen the max limits grouped by catchment.
 b.
 What is the mean of numerical columns for stations gruped by river name and whether they are active?

 ### 4. Conditional selections